Richard Teichmann (1868-1925) was one of the best players of the early 20th century.

 Literary Legacy of Aron Nimzowitsch

 Nimzowitsch may be the only top player more remembered in chess history for his books than his games!
-I wonder how he would feel about that?
+I wonder how he would feel about this?

 This small (<50 pages) exploration of Nimzowitsch’s ideas on blockade is a great introduction to his theories and also contains some of his early articles.
-He is over-the-top as usual and, never one to shy away from a pissing contest, leaves ample room to attack Tarrasch and others.
+Over-the-top as usual, and never one to shy away from a pissing contest, Nimzowitsch leaves ample room to attack Tarrasch and others.

-The most influential chess book of the 20th century, and there isn’t a close second.
+The single most influential chess book of the 20th century, and there isn’t a close second.

 Nimzowitsch begins with what he calls The Elements.
 My System is considered a middlegame textbook, but in addition to strategic ideas like open files, passed pawns, and pawn chains, he includes tactical ideas like pins and discovered checks!